Articulations with an instrument is the core of it. Articulations for a digital instrument is even more so.

-Creating a "realistic" and "easy to use" instrument sample library for composers is the holy grail of the whole digital sampling world.
-In the last couple years, I've heard many brilliant plugins which almost found the grail.
+Creating an easy and realistic digital sample library is the holy grail of the digital sampling world.
+In the last couple years, I've heard many brilliant plugins that almost grabbed the grail.
 To get there, digital instrument creators record and connect bazillions of articulation samples in cleverest ways.

 In my favorite DAW, Reaper, there's no built-in articulation manager at all.
 But recently, I saw an old user-made extension, Reaticulate has grown tall and almost got to the point where it can compete with Cubase/Logic workflow.
 After I got used to it over a weekend, I decided it's an invaluable tool for digital composing, and in some ways, better than it's commercial counterparts.